 • Hear the sordid love affair of the grey nomad couple we met in Mendooran

 When most people think of Mudgee and the Central West, they think of wineries and Dubbo Zoo.
 What they don’t think of is a 400km bike circuit that takes you through beautiful rural landscapes, native conservation areas, quaint country towns, and regional cities.
-But that is exactly what the Central West Cycling Trail offers.
+But that’s exactly what the Central West Cycle Trail offers.

-After our original holiday plans were scuppered, some friends and I decided to support the local NSW economy and ride a new cycle trail that had just been established in the Central West and Orana Region, on the land of the Traditional Owners, the Wiradjuri people.
-We later found out that Orana is an Aboriginal word meaning ‘welcome’, and welcome we definitely felt.
+After our original holiday plans were scuppered, some friends and I decided to support the local NSW economy and ride a new cycle trail that’d just been established in the Central West and Orana Region, on the traditional land of the Wiradjuri people.
+We later found out that Orana is an Aboriginal word meaning ‘welcome’, and welcome we certainly felt.

-It can be completed in anywhere between two and nine days, but we decided to do it in six, with big days to start and end the adventure.
+It can be completed in anywhere between 2-9 days, but we did it in 6 days, with big days to start and end the adventure.

 This was going to be my first cycle tour (and first time doing more than 30km in a day on a bike), but figured I’d be able to handle it – it’s all flat out there, right?